 The 3Ts program is about helping you set your child up for success.
 Learn, watch videos, and unlock tips designed for parents of infants and toddlers.

-Our free bilingual resources were developed in partnership with Sesame Workshop – the creators of Sesame Street®– and aim to help parents, caregivers and educators enhance learning opportunities for young children
+Our free bilingual resources were developed in partnership with early childhood education experts and aim to help parents, caregivers and educators enhance learning opportunities for young children

 Explore tips and activities to engage with young children